MapStory/mapstory-community/roadmap.md

 ### Completed

 Items that have been fully deployed to production

+**[Audio in mapstories] (items/audio.md)** - Many online proto-MapStories support audio in various ways.
+We should give storytellers options for incorporating audio in to their stories.

+**[Better support for icons in styling] (items/icon-styling.md)** - Build the facility for our styler tools to refer to a remote set of icons.
+And make compatible with [Iconcommons](items/iconcommons.md).

+**[Location Guided MapStories (XYT frames)] (items/guided-stories.md)** - Add the ability for the story teller to guide the user, with the map updating zoom level and location for their narrative.

+**[Iconcommons and better mapstory icons] (items/iconcommons.md)** - Create a sharing site for icons, for anyone to post open icons.

 **[Messaging between users] (items/messaging.md)** - Users should be able to send feedback and messages to one another through the mapstory platform, without having to reveal their email addresses.